 Why does your company need business travel insurance?

-Every traveler has encountered cancellations and baggage delays at some point.
+Every traveller has encountered cancellations and baggage delays at some point.
 A single trip can be compromised if there are multiple layovers with international travel.
 However, there are many other risks that can impact business travel and consequently negatively impact business success.
 These could include:

 - Checked luggage containing important business equipment, presentation materials or personal items like credit cards doesn’t arrive on time or gets stolen.